NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 We’ve designed **Record vaccinations** to make it easier to select the most common answers.

 We’ve dropped a few questions compared to **Find a patient**.
-Because NHS England does not require these details to be recorded in RAVS, we no longer ask for:
+As NHS England does not require these details to be recorded in RAVS, we no longer ask for:

 * Assessment date
 * Legal mechanism